c1270/models/official/nlp/docs/tfhub.md

 ## Testing the exported models

-Please test your SavedModels before publication by fine-tuning them on a suitable task and comparing performance and accuracy to a baseline experiment built from equivalent Python code.
+Please test your Savedpre-trained_Models before publication by fine-tuning them on a suitable task and comparing performance and accuracy to a baseline experiment built from equivalent Python code.
 The